TCLamnidis/BareBonesBash/README.md

 ```

 We can also change directories using absolute paths.
 Lets do this using the
 absolute path we printed using `pwd` in the previous step.
-Type `cp`, but don't
+Type `cd`, but don't
 press enter yet!

 <p align="center"><img src="https://media.giphy.com/media/23BST5FQOc8k8/source.gif" width="20%"></p>